Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## COMMERCIAL COMPANIES USING KNX-ULTIMATE
-List of commercial companies, which have given us permission to be mentioned on this page.
-Want to be listed here?
-Email to maxsupergiovane@icloud.com
+The following commercial companies kindly agreed to be mentioned on this page.
+Do you want to be listed as well?
+Send an email to maxsupergiovane@icloud.com.

 <br/>